How to access our services

 Paperwork to complete before your first appointment

-Before your first appointment, we will ask you to complete the following two online forms
+Before your first appointment, we will ask you to complete an intake form and consent form

 We may send a custom form for older clients, clients looking for an AAC assessment and other circumstances Please feel free to contact us to talk about how we can assist you - even if for a short period of time to get you started while you wait for publicly funded services.
 We also may be able to refer you on to another local therapist.